pagkly/Zed/Investopedia3/Production Costs What You Need to Know.md

 Production Costs: What You Need to Know
 ## What Are Production Costs?

 Production or product costs refer to the costs incurred by a business from manufacturing a product or providing a service.
-Production costs can include a variety of expenses, such as labor, [raw materials](https://www.investopedia.com/terms/r/rawmaterials.asp), consumable manufacturing supplies, and general [overhead](https://www.investopedia.com/ask/answers/101314/what-are-differences-between-operating-expenses-and-overhead-expenses.asp).
+Production costs can include a variety of expenses, such as labor, [[raw materials]](https://www.investopedia.com/terms/r/rawmaterials.asp), consumable manufacturing supplies, and general [[overhead]](https://www.investopedia.com/ask/answers/101314/what-are-differences-between-operating-expenses-and-overhead-expenses.asp).
 Product costs may also include those incurred as part of the delivery of a service to a customer.
-Taxes levied by the government or royalties owed by [natural resource-extraction companies](https://www.investopedia.com/articles/basics/12/natural-resource-investing.asp) also are treated as production costs.
+Taxes levied by the government or royalties owed by [[natural resource-extraction companies]](https://www.investopedia.com/articles/basics/12/natural-resource-investing.asp) also are treated as production costs.

 ## Understanding Production Costs